swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 The current list of incubated packages can be found under the Projects section on the [SSWG web page](/sswg/).

-Outside of the incubation process, we've seen the ecosystem continue to grow.
+Outside of the incubation process, the ecosystem continues to grow.
 Amazon Web Services announced a new Swift SDK and it's great to see established players releasing first-party Swift libraries.

 The evolution of Swift also provides a number of opportunities to provide unique experiences for writing Swift for the server.
 One large effort is the ongoing work into [Distributed Actors](/distributed-actors/), which is a new, exciting avenue for Swift that few other mainstream languages currently have.

 ## Goals for 2022

-We think 2022 will be an exciting year for Swift on the server as the new concurrency work continues to make Swift a stand out language for the server.
-Our top level goals for 2022 include:
+The SSWG believe 2022 will be an exciting year for Swift on the server as the new concurrency work continues to make Swift a stand out language for the server.
+The top level goals for 2022 include:

 * Continued focus on growing the ecosystem
 * Continuing the concurrency journey